“…it is a restless yet lucidly textured work with a bracing and astringent harmonic language.”

-Joseph Pereira (1974), enjoys a multi-faceted career as a timpanist/percussionist, composer, conductor, and teacher.
-His work in all areas has been widely hailed for his creativity and virtuosity, and has been profiled in feature articles in both The New York Times (2006) and The LA Times in 2012 and 2015.
-In 2015 Pereira was featured on the PBS series, “Craft in America”.
+Joseph Pereira (1974) enjoys a multi-faceted career as a timpanist/percussionist, composer, conductor, and teacher.
+His work in all areas has been widely hailed for his creativity and virtuosity, and has been profiled in feature articles in both The New York Times (2006) and The Los Angeles Times in 2012 and 2015.

 “…it is a restless yet lucidly textured work with a bracing and astringent harmonic language.”- Anthony Tommasini, New York Times